talizhaky/LMSC261/README.md

 - High executive is now in charge of rebuilding the company's website and managing coders.
 He is frustrated cause if something goes wrong, it’s his head getting cut off.
 ### *1.1 - Why are We Here?*
 - 11 million software developers in the world
+  - 7 million hobbyists
+- This is Ford's view of software development, as an individual among millions.